Workforce

 Constructive Disagreement Info Session

-Julia Minson, PhD
+Julia Minson, PhDJulia Minson, PhD

-Julia Minson is an Associate Professor of Public Policy at the Harvard Kennedy School of Government.
+She is a decision scientist with research interests in conflict management, negotiations, and judgment and decision making.
 Her main line of research addresses the “psychology of disagreement” – How do people engage with opinions, values, and judgments that conflict with their own?
-Her work examines disagreements around hot-button, identity-relevant topics — conflicts around politics, values, and professional and health decision-making.

 Julia teaches courses and workshops on negotiations, decision science, and conflict management.
 Her work has been published in top academic and business outlets as well as widely covered by popular media including the New York Times, the Wall Street Journal, and the Washington Post.
+She is the author of How to Disagree Better, available through Penguin Random House in March 2026.